solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 - [Langchain](https://www.langchain.com/)
 - [Semantic Kernal](https://learn.microsoft.com/en-us/semantic-kernel/overview/)

 Note that these two frameworks are incredibly new and continuing to evolve.
-You should be very causious of samples of code you find on the internet as the SDKs have changed and continue to change with every git commit.
-Be sure you review what version the code sample actually targets, as it may not work with the latest versions.
+Be very cautionous of samples of code found on the internet as the SDKs have likely changed and continue to change with every git commit.
+Be sure to review what version the code sample actually targets, as it may not work with the latest versions.

 #### LangChain